AztecProtocol/aztec-packages/yellow-paper/docs/contract-deployment/classes.md

 Even though not enforced by the protocol, it is suggested for the `artifact_hash` to follow this general structure, in order to be compatible with the definition of the [`broadcast` function below](#broadcast).

+Note: below, `sha256_modulo(x) = sha256(x) % FIELD_MODULUS`.
+This approach must not be used if seeking pseudo-randomness, but can be used for collision resistance.

 <!-- HASH DEFINITION -->

 ```rust